-Infection with A. invadans occurs mostly at water temperatures of 18-22°C and after periods of heavy rainfall (Bondad-Reantaso et al., 1992).
-These conditions favour sporulation of A. invadans (Lumanlan-Mayo et al., 1997), and temperatures of 17-19°C have been shown to delay the inflammatory response of fish to oomycete infection (Catap & Munday, 1998; Chinabut et al., 1995).
+EUS occurs mostly during periods of low temperatures or 18-22°C and after periods of heavy rainfall (4).
+These conditions favour sporulation of A. invadans (22), and low temperatures have been shown to delay the inflammatory response of fish to oomycete infection (5, 7).
 In some countries, outbreaks occur in wild fish first and then spread to fish ponds.
 Normally, a bath infection of A. invadans in healthy susceptible fish species does not result in clinical signs of disease.
-The A. invadans oomycete needs predisposing factors that lead to skin damage, such as parasites, bacteria or virus infection or acid water, to initiate the clinical signs of EUS disease (Lilley et al., 1998).
+The Aphanomyces oomycete needs predisposing factors that lead to skin damage, such as parasites, bacteria or virus infection or acid water, to initiate the clinical signs of EUS disease (16).

-Infection with A. invadans has been reported from more than 20 countries on four continents.
-Movements of live ornamental fish from A. invadans-infected countries might spread the disease as was the case with the outbreak in Sri Lanka (Balasuriya, 1994).
-Flooding also caused the spread of EUS in Bangladesh and Pakistan (Lilley et al., 1998).
+EUS has been reported from 24 countries on four continents.
+Movements of live ornamental fish from EUS-infected countries might spread the disease as was the case with the outbreak in Sri Lanka (2).
+Flooding also caused the spread of EUS in Bangladesh and Pakistan (16).
 Once an outbreak occurs in rivers/canals, the disease can spread downstream as well as upstream where the susceptible fish species exist.
-Ensuring that water from infected rivers does not come into contact with fish culture ponds could prevent the spread of the disease.
+Ensuring that water from infected rivers does not come into contact with fish culture ponds could prevent the spread of EUS.